halbs13/Dynamics-NAV-Payroll/au-payroll-create-employee.md

 You must setup an Employee card prior to creating a [Payroll Employee](au-payroll-create-payroll-employee.md) record.

-**Note:** Several fields in the Payroll Employee card are mandatory (you must enter information to continue) whilst other fields are optional which can be filled in at a later stage or be left blank.
+**Note:** There are a few fields contained on the Employee card which are mandatory (you must enter information to continue) whilst other fields are optional which can be filled in at a later stage or be left blank.

 The following list is used to indicate the **Field Type** on each tab: